fossas/fossa-cli/docs/references/strategies/languages/golang/gomodules.md

-# Golang Modules
+# Go Modules

-Golang 1.11 has first-class support for "modules", which is now the preferred way to do dependency management.
+Go 1.11 has first-class support for "modules", which is now the preferred way to do dependency management.

 ## Project Discovery